It is a term used to catalog babies with slightly crushed heads.

 That is why the treating physician or specialist in cases of plagiocephaly recommends to the parents of the affected the necessary techniques to solve this anomaly before the skull takes a more solid texture and hinders its improvement.

 This helmet should always be tailored to the skull of the baby to be treated to ensure that cranial corrections are successful.
-It can be placed in babies that are between 3 to 18 months old.
+It can be placed in babies between 3 to 18 months old.